petedannemann/gis-programming-roadmap/README.md

 - [Front End Libraries](#front-end-libraries)

 ## Intro
-This repository lays out and path with detailed resources that will take a motivated user from someone to doesn't know what GIS is to a proficient GIS Developer.
-The sections articles are organized by skill level and meant to be progressed through subsequentially.
+This repository lays out a path to take someone with no GIS experience to a proficient GIS Developer.
+The sections are organized by skill level and meant to be progressed through subsequentially.
 This was highly inspired by [Open Source Society University](https://github.com/ossu/computer-science#introduction-to-computer-science).

-Resources mostly come from highly effective and free cources as well as blog posts and tutorials.
+Resources mostly come from highly effective and free courses as well as blog posts and tutorials.
 There is a mixture of proprietary (ESRI) and open-source materials.

 Please feel free to contribute and correct any errors that I inevitably will make.